Phayahong Ayothayafightgym: Kickboxing career

 Phayahong challenged the Krush Women's Atomweight champion Miho Takanashi in her promotional debut at Krush 106 on October 13, 2019.
 She lost the fight by unanimous decision.

 Phayahong faced Moe Takahashi at Krush 111 on February 24, 2020, in her second appearance with the organization.
 She won the fight by unanimous decision.

 On May 12, 2022, K-1 announced that they would be holding an atomweight Grand Prix, which would crown the inaugural champion, at the all-female kickboxing card at K-1: Ring of Venus on June 25, 2022.
 Phayahong faced the four-time Shoot Boxing tournament winner Mio Tsumura in the tournament quarterfinals, which she won by unanimous decision.
 Phayahong advanced to the tournament finals, where she faced the reigning Krush Atomweight champion Miyuu Sugawara.
 The fight was ruled a majority decision draw after the first three rounds, with one judge scoring the bout for Phayahong.
 She was awarded the split decision after an extra fourth round was fought.

 Phayahong made her first K-1 Women's Atomweight title defense against Miyuu Sugawara at K-1 World GP 2023: K'Festa 6 on March 12, 2023.
 It was an immediate rematch of their 2021 K-1 Grand Prix finals bout, which Phayahong won by split decision.
 She lost the fight by majority decision.

+Phayahong faced Kira Matsutani at K-1 World GP 2023 on July 17, 2023.
+She lost the fight by unanimous decision, after an extra fourth round was contested.

+Phayahong won five gold medals in amateur kickboxing at WAKO-sanctioned competitions across multiple categories between 2023 and 2024.